-\begin{theorem} Let $X$ be a locally compact Hausdorff space of dimension at most 2.
+\begin{proposition} Let $X$ be a locally compact Hausdorff space of dimension at most 2.
 Let $B$ be a $\sigma$-unital hereditary subalgebra of $C_0(X)\otimes \mathcal K$.
-Then the set of strictly positive elements $f\in B^+$ such that all the non-zero eigenvalues of $f(x)$ have multiplicity 1 for all $x\in X$ is a dense subset of $B^+$. \end{theorem}
+Then the set of strictly positive elements $f\in B_+$ such that all the non-zero eigenvalues of $f(x)$ have multiplicity 1 for all $x\in X$ is a dense subset of $B_+$. \end{proposition}